-Impressively, Biancaniello only started bartending five years ago when he transitioned out of a sales position with Time Out New York and began working for a catering company in Los Angeles.
+Impressively, Biancaniello started bartending six years ago when he transitioned out of a sales position with Time Out New York and began working for a catering company in Los Angeles.
 Self-taught, he read cocktail books to learn the basics such as Dale DeGroff’s “The Essential Cocktail”, which allowed him to start viewing mixing cocktails as an art.
-His first official bartending job came at the Library Bar about five years ago.
+His first official bartending job came at the Library Bar about six years ago.
 He used his own time and money to revamp the bar from sour mixes to homemade syrups and fresh, local produce inspired by his farmer’s market finds, visiting four different markets weekly.
 He also has formed his own bee colony to produce wild honey specifically for his cocktails.
 He also forages in the Santa Monica mountains for unique aromatics and has a plot in a local community garden to grow his own herbs.
-In August of 2009, Biancaniello won the Chartreuse Sweet 16 Competition and in February 2010, he placed nationally in the 42 Below World Cup.
-He has been featured in the issues of Playboy, Instyle, Imbibe and Bon Appetit magazines, The Los Angeles and New York Times and was a guest on the 8th season of Hell’s Kitchen and has also appeared on Unique Eats and Extra Virgin for the Cooking Channel and Giada at Home for the Food Network.
+He has been featured in the issues of Playboy, Instyle, Imbibe and Bon Appetit magazines, The Los Angeles and New York Times and will be appearing in the 2nd Season of Esquire’s show BEST BARS IN AMERICA and has also appeared on Unique Eats and Extra Virgin for the Cooking Channel and Giada at Home for the Food Network.
 Matthew won Best Bartender in LA from both Table 20 and Eater LA in 2010 and in 2013 won Best Cocktails from LA WEEKLY and Best Mocktails from LA MAGAZINE.
-He has consulted for the California Almond Board, Luxe Hotels, Sofitel and various bars across the country and also creates unforgettable private parties, weddings and corporate events for clients such as TBS.
+He has consulted for Roy Choi, Plan Check Kitchen and Bar, the California Almond Board, Luxe Hotels, Sofitel, and various bars across the country and also creates unforgettable private parties, weddings and corporate events for clients such as SUNKIST.
+His first cocktail book, EAT YOUR DRINK will be published by Harper Collins in November of 2015.

 Working without a set cocktail menu, Biancaniello’s creations are based off of seasonal ingredients and unlikely pairings.
 His use of the freshest ingredients and his hunger for experimentation are what set him apart from the rest.